HELP THE SISTERS SPREAD THE WORD

 Donate

-Any contribution, whether large or small, will be gratefully received.
-Please click the ‘Donate’ button below to go to the donation page.
+Any donation, whether large or small, will be gratefully received.
+Visit the donate page to find out how you can contribute to the Sisters’ building project.

-If you are interested in staying up to date with the construction project, updates will be posted regularly on the updates page over the coming weeks.
+If you are interested in staying up to date with the construction project, updates will be posted on this page and on the News page.